csreuter/csreuter.github.io/_posts/2023-08-17-future-of-data-engineering.md

 Snowflake has enjoyed remarkable growth over the past 10 years, culminating in their IPO last year.
 A continued growth story depends on pulling more traditional data engineering into the warehouse.
 [BigQuery](https://cloud.google.com/bigquery), [Redshift](https://aws.amazon.com/redshift/), and [Databricks](https://www.databricks.com/) (in the opposite sense) rely on similar capabilities.

-What will happen?
+### What will happen?

+If the cloud warehousing vendors bet too big on data engineering in the warehouse, thinking they are going to capture as much workload as possible that way, they are likely to do so at the expense of hybrid workloads that are mixed between warehouse and elsewhere.
+Snowflake and other vendors are in danger of becoming a panacea if they optimize for in-warehouse only - a distracted panacea of a software company, is one that is in danger of being disrupted in the area where it really matters.
+In this case, my prediction is that the area that really matters, is stitching data engineering together between commoditized (in-warehouse) and custom workloads (elsewhere).

 Let’s all pay attention, as the future unfolds in front of us.
+It is going to be great.

 Many thanks to the people that reviewed and provided suggestions for this post, including [Sarah Bedell](https://twitter.com/sarahmk125) and [Bill Palombi](http://palom.bi/).